alexlamb/alexlamb.github.io/_posts/2017-07-03-throwing-money-three.md

 ---
 Welcome back to my thrilling blog series on wealth inequality modeling!
 If you've been following the story so far, you know that our notional Conservative and Progressive voices, Ayn and Karl, have decided to test out their dueling ideas about what drives wealth inequality in a composite model that compensates both for the effects of cumulative wealth, and for the presence of talent.

-To make this work, every time we pick a pair of candidate money-recipients, B and C, we'll take the average of the two probabilities.
-That way, the likelihood of B being chosen is going to be a joint function of both their wealth and their talent.
+To make this work, we'll have to change our sim a little.
+How about this?
+Every time we pick a pair of candidate money-recipients, B and C, we first figure out the probabilities of their receiving the money under one system or the other.
+Then we take the average of those two probabilities.
 We're not going to try to weight the selection process one way or another.
 That would make things less simple and more subjective.

-To show what's going on, we're decorating every bar in our distribution with two colors this time.
+To show what's going on, we're decorating every bar in our distribution chart with two colors this time.
 The top half of each bar shows the talent for that individual.
 The bottom half shows how much money they start out with.
 And now we have two measures of fit: one for talent and one for initial wealth.
 Let's kick the model off and see what happens.

 <canvas id="canvasWealthEntropyBoth" width="500" height="200">
  Your browser does not support the HTML 5 Canvas.